 Java Grinder can do bits of optimization to improve the speed of the generated code.
 For example, despite Java being a stack based language, for most of the implemented CPUs, Java Grinder keeps values in registers.
 It can also do 1 or 2 instruction look-aheads to find better instructions for certain CPU's.
 An example of this is explained below.
 Also, the API is written so that every method is static and when the assembly language is generated, many API methods are replaced with inline assembly instead of function calls.

 There are some restrictions with how this works:

-These features could be added in the future if I get more time to work on this.
+These features could be added in the future.

 Related Projects @mikekohn.net